ash-project/ash_json_api/documentation/tutorials/getting-started-with-ash-json-api.md

 end
 ```

+With the above configuration, the path to "get" your Tickets resource would be: `/api/json/helpdesk/tickets`, where:

+- "/api/json", which comes from the `scope` in the router.

+- "/helpdesk", which comes from the `forward` in the scope.

+- "/tickets", which comes from the Domain or the Resource's `json_api` configuration.

 ## Run your API

 From here on out its the standard Phoenix behavior.
 Start your application with `mix phx.server`